andb00/crowdfunding-blockchain/README.md

 ## Description
-This is a project for our Computer Science course: Fundamentals of Cryptography with Applications to Blockchain.
+This is a group project for our Computer Science course: Fundamentals of Cryptography with Applications to Blockchain.

 The project is a simple crowdfunding application deployed on the Web3 which is built on blockchain technology.